 When giant stars die, they don’t just fade away.
-Instead they collapse in on themselves, leaving behind a compressed stellar remnant, usually a city-size, superdense ball of neutrons appropriately called a neutron star.
+Instead they collapse in on themselves, leaving behind a compressed stellar remnant, usually a city-sized, superdense ball of neutrons appropriately called a neutron star.
 In extreme cases, however, most theorists believe an expiring giant star will form a black hole—a pointlike “singularity” with effectively infinite density and a gravitational field so powerful that not even light, the fastest thing in the universe, can escape once falling in.
-Now a new study is reinvigorating an alternate idea, that objects with names such as “black stars,” or “gravastars,” might exist midway between neutron stars and black holes.
+Now a new study is reinvigorating an alternative idea that objects with names such as “black stars” or “gravastars” might exist midway between neutron stars and black holes.
 If real, these exotic stellar corpses should appear nearly identical to black holes save in one key way—they could not irretrievably swallow light.

-In the presence of gigantic amounts of energyof the sort produced by the collapse of a giant starprevious research found these virtual particles can polarize, or arrange themselves depending on their properties, much as magnets are divided into north and south poles.
-Carballo-Rubio calculated the polarization of these particles can produce a surprising effect inside the powerful gravitational fields of dying giant stars—a field that repels instead of attracts.
+In the presence of gigantic amounts of energy of the sort produced by the collapse of a giant star, previous research found these virtual particles can polarize, or arrange themselves depending on their properties, much as magnets are divided into north and south poles.
+Carballo-Rubio calculated that the polarization of these particles can produce a surprising effect inside the powerful gravitational fields of dying giant stars—a field that repels instead of attracts.

 Two prior models suggested repulsive gravity might keep stellar remnants from collapsing to form black holes.
 One proposed stellar remnants instead formed gravastars, objects filled with quantum vacuum overlaid by a thin shell of matter.
 The other model suggested the result of these collapses were black stars, where “matter and the quantum vacuum are interlaced throughout the structure in a meticulous balance,” Carballo-Rubio says.
 Both objects still have powerful gravitational fields that profoundly warp light, so they look dark, like black holes.

-“This work is interesting and worthwhile, showing that new kinds of solutions can exist to Einstein's equations which are not black holes,” says research physicist Emil Mottola at Los Alamos National Laboratory, who was not involved in the study.
+“This work is interesting and worthwhile, showing that new kinds of solutions can exist to Einstein's equations which are not black holes,” says physicist Emil Mottola of Los Alamos National Laboratory, who was not involved in the study.

 One way to find out whether black stars, gravastars or black holes actually exist is by analyzing gravitational waves unleashed by what scientists currently interpret as merging black holes.
 When any mass moves, it generates gravitational waves that travel at the speed of light, stretching and squeezing spacetime along the way.

 As black holes spiral toward each other, they should each give off gravitational waves, but their event horizons should absorb those directly falling onto them.
-Because black stars and gravastars lack event horizons, however, they can reflect gravitational waves, and the LIGO and VIRGO observatories could detect these “echoes,” Pani says.
-If such signals are discovered, they could yield insights into both general relativity and quantum physics that could help lead to a model of “quantum gravity,” marrying both long-disparate theories, he adds.
+Because black stars and gravastars lack event horizons, however, they can reflect gravitational waves, and the LIGO and Virgo observatories could detect these “echoes,” Pani says.
+If such signals are discovered, they could yield insights into both general relativity and quantum physics that could help lead to a model of “quantum gravity,” marrying both long-disparate theories.